Product Roadmap

 Sold archive analytics

-Best flips, worst flips, average hold time, hold-time vs ROI correlation, breakdowns by sport, set, and grade.
+Best flips, worst flips, average hold time, and hold-time vs ROI correlation, with breakdowns by category and attribute.

 Set completion tracking

-See which cards in any set you own and your completion percentage.
-Built on a comprehensive checklist database covering every set and parallel.
+For cards, see which items in any set you own and your completion percentage, built on a comprehensive checklist database covering every set and parallel.

 Future Versions